raj-tester/petshop_api/README.md

 There are three 3 javascript files i have created:

 1. Test.js: this file has all the test cases for api_testing.
-To ease the maintainability we can sorted out test cases into different folder according to the http requests(GET, POST, DELETE, PUT) or according the system modules

-2.apiData.js : this file will be used as a data repository to store different types of data as per our business requirements and all data call would be happening from this file to test.js
+2.apiData.js : this file will be used as a data repository to store different types of data as per our business requirements and all data call will be happening from this file to test.js

 3.jsonSchema.js: this file will be used as a data repository to store different data schema getting used in our system.